AccioScene: Compositional 3D Scene Generation via Graph Diffusion and Interaction-driven Critics: Experiments

+To further showcase the performance of our method with respect to the baseline provided by InstructScene~\cite{lin2024instructscene}, we showcase in Fig.~\ref{fig:result} one example of synthesized room for each type of scene.
+Thanks to the intermediate graphs, both methods can reason about scene content based on the input implicit prompts.
+As a result, one or two objects and relationships are mentioned in the prompt, while the generated scenes typically include more objects and relationships.
+This inconsistency, often perceived as diversity in generative modeling, enables greater flexibility and creativity in synthesizing 3D indoor scenes.
 It is observed that InstructScene fails to synthesize functional 3D scenes, such as overlapped objects (in bedroom and living room), missing functional objects (dining table in living room), and overly-generated objects (three coffee tables in dining room).
 In contrast, the scenes synthesize by our method exhibit higher quality, for instance, a dining table is surrounded by dining chairs, which belong to the same functional object group, supporting human action \textit{sitting}.
 Furthermore, our method achieves more similar results to the reference, ground-truth scenes from 3D-FRONT.

-Additionally, the refined scene graph generated in the reasoning stage is capable of diverse downstream tasks without any fine-tuning.
-We investigate four zero-shot tasks, including stylization, re-arrangement, completion, and unconditional generation.
-The results of these experiments are reported in the supplementary material.
+Overall this suggests our model can provide more ``physcially-realistic'' scenes.